 As with any power tool, wood chippers require careful attention to safety when using them.
 There are a number of dangers you can easily avoid by working properly with your wood chipper.

 When feeding debris into the chipper, use a long stick or pole (such as a broomstick or long twig) to push the material into the mouth.
-This will avoid the possibility of a sleeve getting caught and keep hands and fingers a safe distance from the blades.
+It will avoid the possibility of a sleeve getting caught and keep hands and fingers a safe distance from the blades.
 In addition, make sure that the wood chipper is on a flat surface or that the expulsion is facing downhill and downwind to avoid the wood chips and other mulch from flying back at you.
 Always turn the machine off when not directly in use, such as between feeds and loads.
 Keep the wood chipper away from high traffic areas and avoid using it with other people around for best practices.

 Never get distracted while using a chipper.
-You should have nothing else to catch your attention while the machine is in use, since it is just as hazardous as any power tool, especially with the sharp blades that can draw you in and keep chomping.
+You should have nothing else to catch your attention while the machine is in use since it is just as hazardous as any power tool, especially with the sharp blades that can draw you in and keep chomping.
 Like a chainsaw, a chipper for wood without careful attention to what’s going on with the machine – and what’s going on around you – can result in serious and even life-threatening injuries.

 Maintaining Your Wood Chipper